airbusgeo/playground-docs/docs/parsing/parsing.md

 ## Export filestructure

-The OneAtlas Playground exports its data with a certain format that can be represented with the following file structure:
+The Intelligence Playground exports its data with a certain format that can be represented with the following file structure:

 ```
 export-job-name